mirna-salem/Cellular-Automata/README.md

 # Cellular-Automata
-This projects is meant to model how cellular automata work.
+This project is meant to model how cellular automata work.